-If a company manufacturers winter wear, it probably needs to know how much snow the weather service predicts in coming months.
-All distribution facilities must lookout for any major storms that could close roads or cancel flights.
+If a company manufacturers winter wear, it probably needs to know how much snow the weather service predicts in the coming months.
+All distribution facilities must look out for any major storms that could close roads or cancel flights.
 Weather projections are important datasets for most businesses, but not every organization utilizes the available information.

 The Met Office, A U.K. weather forecasting service, compiled a survey of supply chain officials for food retailers and suppliers to see how companies prioritized weather data.
 The research found about a third of respondents said they did not use any weather data when creating production and distribution plans.

 Of the supply chain officials who said they used weather service data to prepare supply chains, the majority reported better sales forecast accuracy and product availability.
 Including seasonal factors like rain, snow and temperature into other consumer metrics allowed companies to improve anticipation of demand.
 Looking out for severe weather warnings helps prepare backup plans for distribution procedures.